4paradigm/OpenMLDB/docs/en/deploy/install_deploy.md

 always madvise [never]
 ```

+Note: You can also use script to modify the above configurations, refer [here](#configure-node-environment-optional)

 ### Time and zone settings

 The OpenMLDB data expiration deletion mechanism relies on the system clock.
 If the system clock is incorrect, the expired data will not be deleted or the data that has not expired will be deleted.